flyfilly/throttledQueue/README.md

 Adds a single item or an array of items to the queue.
 The array will be processed in the order the array was sorted prior to adding to the queue.

+- [x] Emits "itemAdded"
+- [x] Returns item

 #### queue.take()

 Takes the next item from the queue to be processed.
 Note: Once the item is taken, it is removed from the queue.

+- [x] Emits "itemRemoved" and "itemsGone" respectively
+- [x] Returns the next item

 #### queue.process()

 Cyclically takes an item from the queue to be processed at the interval specified during instantiation.

+- [x] Emits "itemToProcess"
+- [x] Returns interval

 #### queue.start()

 Starts the queue processing cycle.

+- [x] Returns "The queue is already running." or "the queue is now running." respectively

 #### queue.stop()

 Ends or pauses the queue processing cycle.

+- [x] Returns "The queue is not currrently running." or "the queue is now stopped." respectively

 ## Events